Owensboro Workers’ Compensation Attorneys

 To discuss your legal needs with a member of our team, call (270) 423-0023 or contact us online.
 Your initial consultation with our Owensboro workers' compensation lawyer is free.

-Who Is Eligible for Workers’ Comp in Kentucky?
+Who is Eligible for Workers’ Comp in Kentucky?

 In Kentucky, nearly all employers are required to carry workers’ compensation insurance or be self-insured, with the notable exception of those in the agricultural industry, as well as certain others.
 This means that most part-time and full-time employees are covered, even if they are the sole employee at the business or company where they work.